The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 Vancouver Opera puts on three different productions most years.
 They are usually in Italian, but sometimes French or German.
 Often one of them is in English.
 The shows involve operatic singing (of course), and beautiful costumes and sets.

-Regardless of the language of the performance, there are English surtitles (like subtitles or closed caption text) projected above the theatre’s stage.
+Regardless of the language of the performance, English subtitles (or closed caption text) are projected above the theatre’s stage.
 This is very helpful, especially when the singing is in a language you don’t understand.

-At Vancouver Opera productions expect the singing to be amazing!
-They are an exceptional opera company and Vancouver is very lucky to have them!
+At Vancouver Opera, productions expect superb singing!
+They are an exceptional opera company, and Vancouver is very lucky to have them!

-There is usually an intermission of 25 or so minutes in the middle of each performance, but also a pre-show talk before and a post-show talk after.
+There is usually an intermission of about 25 minutes in the middle of each performance, along with a pre-show talk before and a post-show talk after.
 Both of the talks are short and very interesting.
 We recommend them, especially if you are new to opera.

-The pre-show talk lasts for about 15 minutes or so.
-Two speakers provide background to the show and describe its history.
+The pre-show talk lasts about 15 minutes.
+Speakers provide background to the show and describe its history.
 The talks usually take place upstairs in the Mezzanine an hour before the main performance begins.

 The post-show talk takes place shortly after the opera’s finale, after most of the audience has left the auditorium.
-Those who wish can stay and go down to the seats at the front of the stage.
-The main actors then come out and audience members can ask them questions.
+Those who wish can stay and go down to the front seats.
+The leading actors then come out, and audience members can ask them questions from time to time.

 For tickets and full details about the shows, see the Vancouver Opera‘s website.

-Once again there will be three productions, one in the fall of 2025 and two in the first few months of 2026.
+Vancouver Opera’s 2025-26 Season once again features three productions.
+One takes place in the fall of 2025, while the other two happen in the first few months of 2026.
 All three are sung in Italian with English surtitles.

 Rigoletto

-The first show of the season is Giuseppe Verdi’s Rigoletto, which plays at the Queen Elizabeth Theatre on October 25th, October 30th, and November 2nd, 2025.
-It tells the story of the hunchbacked court jester of a corrupt duke, and also the daughter of the jester who gets wrapped up in a curse.
+The first show of the season was Giuseppe Verdi’s Rigoletto, which played at the Queen Elizabeth Theatre on October 25th, October 30th, and November 2nd, 2025.
+It tells the story of the hunchbacked court jester of a corrupt duke and of the jester’s daughter, who gets wrapped up in a curse.

-The opera was immediately popular when it debuted in Italy in the mid-19th century, and is considered today to be one of the masterpieces of Verdi’s career.
+The opera was immediately popular when it debuted in Italy in the mid-19th century and is considered one of Verdi’s masterpieces today.
 It’s based on the French play Le roi s’amuse, written by Victor Hugo.

-The opera is centred around two engaged couples, where the two men disguise themselves in order to try and woo the other’s fiancée, as part of a bet to see whether or not they will stay faithful no matter what.
+The opera is based on two engaged couples, in which the two men disguise themselves to try to woo the other’s fiancée, as part of a bet to see whether they will stay faithful.

-Like Madama Butterfly in 2024-25, the final opera of this upcoming season was composed by Giacomo Puccini.
-It’s one of the most popular Italian operas ever created and one of the most commonly performed around the world.
+The final opera of this season was composed by Giacomo Puccini.
+It’s one of the most popular Italian operas ever written and one of the most commonly performed worldwide.

-The tragic love story begins with a group of four poor artists who live together in Paris and struggle to make ends meet.
-One day, one of them meets a seamstress who lives nearby and they fall in love, only to have their relationship tested by their poverty and her poor health.
+The love story begins with a group of four poor artists living together in Paris.
+One day, one of them meets a seamstress who lives nearby and they fall in love, only to have their relationship tested by poverty and poor health.

 Vancouver Opera in Schools and Other Programs

 Vancouver Opera in Schools provides professional opera performances in schools throughout BC.
 It’s one of the biggest programs of its kind in the country.
-These shows are sung in English (as opposed to Italian or French like the mainstage productions) and serve as a way to help introduce students to opera as an art form.
+These shows are sung in English (as opposed to Italian or French, as in the mainstage productions) and serve to introduce students to opera as an art form.

 Vancouver Opera also offers specific programs for youth of various school ages.
 There is Project Opera for elementary students.
 It offers teachers different ways to bring in Vancouver Opera artists to their classrooms.
 There are also mentorship programs for high school students and summer camps.